ninewands/privacy-policy/en/index.md

 To provide our services, we may transfer and store your personal data on servers in other countries.
 Your data may be processed in the following jurisdictions:

 * AWS (Amazon Web Services) - United States: Data storage and service operations.
-* Firebase (Google LLC) - United States: User authentication and security management.
 * Google Analytics (Google LLC) - United States: Anonymous event data collection and analysis.
+* OpenAI – United States: Service operations.
+* Gemini (Google LLC) – United States: Service operations.
+* Anthropic – United States: Service operations.

 When transferring data internationally, we implement appropriate security measures such as encryption and access controls to protect your data.
 You also have the right to request the deletion of your personal data at any time.